khanhvynguyen/Term_Deposit_Prediction_ML/README.md

 # 1. Introduction

-Term deposit is always a key business of a bank and a good marketing campaign plays an important role in financial selling.
+A term deposit is a key product offered by banks and an effective marketing campaign can play a crucial role in its sales success.
 This project aims to predict the outcome of phone calls made by a bank to potential long-term deposit clients.
 The results of this project will assist managers in prioritizing and selecting customers to contact during future marketing campaigns.

 # 2. Problem and Dataset